Frequently Asked Questions

 -

-Relaxation / Biofeedback: Some pain is controllable without the use of medication or neuro-mechanical intervention.
+Relaxation/Biofeedback: Some pain is controllable without the use of medication or neuro-mechanical intervention.
 Pain is addressed first by considering the least invasive method of control.
 Techniques can include working with a qualified healthcare specialist on methods of relaxation therapy, biofeedback, stress management and self-hypnosis techniques.
-Once learned, some of these therapies can be utilized by the patients to control the pain without other medical intervention.
+Once learned, many of these therapies can be utilized by the patients to control their pain without other medical interventions.

 Physical Therapy: If pain originates in a muscle or muscle group, the patient may be referred to a physical therapist for evaluation.
-Muscle, ligament and tendon involvement may exhibit an accompanying pain with weakness, tightness or aberrant movement pattern.
-Physical therapists can then evaluate if a personal rehabilitation program can alleviate the pain.
+Physical therapists can then determine if a personal rehabilitation program can help alleviate the pain.

-Medication Intervention: Pain and the resulting secondary symptoms and conditions that it triggers can sometimes be addressed through pharmacologic management.
-In addition to abating or eliminating the pain at hand, pharmacologic management may also be helpful in reducing secondary symptoms such as anxiety, sleep disturbances, fear, anger and depression.
+Medication Intervention: Pain and the secondary symptoms and conditions it may trigger can sometimes be addressed through pharmacologic management.
+In addition to reducing or eliminating pain, pharmacologic management may also be helpful in reducing secondary symptoms such as anxiety, sleep disturbances, fear, anger and depression.
 Medications may be oral, intramuscularly-injected (IM), or injected at the site of pain to block specific nerve pathways.

 Medical Management: Other approaches that may be used with or without medication therapy include radiofrequency neuroblation (radio waves are used to interrupt nerve pain impulses), spinal cord stimulators (which deliver low levels of energy directly to nerve fibers) or implantable morphine infusion pumps.